TKA-Developments/Backend-Challenge/README.md

     - Users have to have atleast a name and email, other fields not specified can be set to reasonable values.
     - Multiple users with the same email can't exist
     - Books have to have atleast a title and an author, other fields not specified can be set to reasonable values.
+7. Use these requirements and examples to create your own tests, **this is a very important step and we will be evaluating your tests.**

 ## Bonus
 - Implement more queries below: